-1960s, 1961, 1966, 1969, Analog Science Fiction, Anne McCaffrey, anthology, BrainShip Series, cybernetics, fixup novel, Galaxy Science Fiction, Hugo Award nominee, If: Worlds of Science Fiction, Nebula Award nominee, organic computer, science fiction, short fiction, The Magazine of Fantasy & Science Fiction
+1960s, 1961, 1966, 1969, Analog Science Fiction, Anne McCaffrey, anthology/collection, BrainShip Series, cybernetics, fixup novel, Galaxy Science Fiction, Hugo Award nominee, If: Worlds of Science Fiction, Nebula Award nominee, organic computer, science fiction, short fiction, The Magazine of Fantasy & Science Fiction

 I don’t think I’ve read anything else by Anne McCaffrey.
 She’s best known for her extensive Pern world, a series that joined a hard-SF background with dragons and a touch of romance.
 Her second-most-popular, more science-fiction-themed work was the Brainship series: a malformed human girl is turned into the cyborg brain of a starship.
 The series began as a group of short stories before the eventual novels, and it became the one McCaffrey was most proud of, which should say a lot—it’s one of her best remembered creations.
 After pulling it out of a library sale for fifty cents, I figured to give it a go after because of its popularity: if this is the best McCaffrey work, shouldn’t I start off here, instead of wandering down the many byroads of subpar early novels like what I do to poor John Brunner?

 “The Ship Who Sang” – Fantasy & SF – Apr 1961